XiyuanWu/AI-Optimized_Battery_Management/README.md

 For more details, refer to the file.
 - **Challenge Description**: Contain description files of this challenge provided by SPT.
-- **Submission Work: My submission includes complete documentation**, a sample model run, and a video.
+- **Submission Work**: My submission includes complete documentation, a sample model run, and a video.
 - **Presentation**: The presentation I did contains a slide file.